sjgflaied/IMT542-Final-Project/README.md

 > **IMT 542 — Portable Information Structures | Final Project**
 > Group 5 · University of Washington Information School

-The **Mental Health Crisis Early-Warning System (MHCEWS)** restructures publicly available SAMHSA mental health data into a portable, queryable information structure that predicts which U.S. states are at risk of a mental health crisis surge.
-The original SAMHSA data exists — but it is not portable.
-MHCEWS transforms it into a typed JSON schema with computed fields, a REST API, and a command-line analysis tool, so the same data can drive a real-time dashboard, an automated alert, or a staffing decision.
+The **Mental Health Crisis Early-Warning System (MHCEWS)** restructures publicly available CDC PLACES mental health data into a portable, queryable information structure that predicts which U.S. ZIP codes are at risk of a mental health crisis surge.
+The original CDC PLACES data is published as a flat, measure-per-row JSON/CSV through a public API — one row per ZIP code per health measure, requiring pivoting and transformation before any analysis is possible.
+It exists, but it is not portable for crisis response use.
+MHCEWS transforms it into a typed, ZIP-code-level JSON schema with computed risk fields and a REST API, so that the same data can drive a real-time dashboard, an automated alert, or a mobile crisis team deployment decision.

 **Insight area:** *Predict*.